-Japanese animation maestro Hayao Miyazaki dips again into the cavernous well of a vibrant imagination.
-Pic departs from Asian folklore and spirit worlds to enter a European storybook universe populated by witches and wizards.
-Should connect with kids and adults in both dubbed and original-language versions.
+Japanese animation maestro Hayao Miyazaki dips again into the cavernous well of a vibrant imagination with “Howl’s Moving Castle,” which departs from Asian folklore and spirit worlds to enter a European storybook universe populated by witches and wizards.
+Even more than in the director’s Oscar-winning “Spirited Away,” the narrative motor roars ahead in the opening hour and is more erratic thereafter, suggesting further streamlining and more meticulous translation might yield rewards.
+But the tireless volley of ideas and inventions make this a delight that should connect with kids and adults in both dubbed and original-language versions.

 While it’s based on popular British children’s author Diana Wynne Jones’ 2000 novel, Miyazaki’s latest film remains true to the animator’s abiding fascination with radical metamorphoses and dreamlike odysseys of self-discovery and empowerment.
 Setting is in an unspecified time that appears to be the late 19th century and a melange of fabled burgs that’s part Mittel European and part British harbor town.
 But the treatment is very much fueled by an anime sensibility that often seems unleashed from the subconscious rather than appropriating a more Western fairy tale feel.

 Popular on Variety